 The North Carolina Commerce has provided a state-wide mapping tool with additional information regarding the process of zone nomination and designation.

-“How does an Opportunity Zone benefit me as an investor?”
+“How do Opportunity Zones benefit me as an investor?”

 As mentioned above, qualified investors benefit from: